Aaryan-Nayan-Srivastava/movie-match/README.md

 4. Run the application:
    ```
-   python main.py
+   python app.py
    ```

 ## Features

-- Basic movie recommendation functionality (to be implemented)
+- Basic movie recommendation functionality

-## Contributing

-Feel free to contribute to this project by adding new features or improving existing ones.
+This project was created for learning purposes.

+Note:
+This project requires `movies.pkl` and `similarity.pkl` which are not included due to large size.
+Please download them separately and place them in the same folder.